 If requirements in the document contain file attachment attributes, they can be included as links in the published Word document.
-To see the links, you must add the File Attachment attribute to the Attributes to display list in the Properties of document dialog box.
-For information about this dialog box, see "Specifying Document Properties" on page 102.
+To see the links, you must add the File Attachment attribute to the Attributes to Display list in the Document Properties dialog box.
+For information about this dialog box, see "Specifying Document Properties" on page 121.